Reasons why health care in the U.S. is expensive

 However, aside from inflation and other economic factors, it is important to note that as an industry, the health care system is characterized by a market failure because it does not follow the classic rule of supply and demand, as well as the basic tenets of a free market.
 Professors Leiyu Shi and Douglas A. Singh explained that health care in the U.S. does not meet the basic requirements of a free market to include consumer information, unrestrained competition, and buyer and seller independence.

-Shi and Singh noted that a health care system that follows the basic tenets of a free market should provide patients with information about the availability of various services, as well as the price and quality of such services and their providers.
-These patients should have the direct capacity to make decisions about the services they want to receive.
-In addition, providers should base their price on the interaction of supply and demand.
-There should also be unrestrained competition between providers on the basis of price and quality.
+Shi and Singh noted that a health care system that follows the basic tenets of a free market should provide patients with information about the availability of various services and the price and quality of such.
+The patients should have the direct capacity to make decisions about the services they want to receive.
+Providers should base their price on the interaction of supply and demand.
+There should also be unrestrained competition between providers based on price and quality.

 2. Inefficacy in the Delivery of Health Care Services

-Another primary reason for the high cost of health care in the U.S. centers on the advancements in science and technology.
+Another primary reason for the high cost of health care in the U.S. centers on the advancements in science and technology or specific developments in the field of medicine.
 Economist Arnold S. Kling explained that these developments have complicated medical procedures and have forced patients to pay for the different components of a particular medical case.
+Many providers have essentially developed a habit of burdening their patients with excessive services.

-For example, a supposed simple checkup for an undiagnosed ailment could lead to a battery of tests.
+Note that a supposed simple checkup for an undiagnosed ailment could lead to a battery of tests.
 In another example, a treatment of a disease might involve a series of therapeutic procedures and medications.
-Tests, therapies, and medications are important for diagnosing and treating a patient properly.
-However, there are several instances when some of these are plain excessive because they did not produce satisfying results.
+Remember that testing, therapies, and medications are important for diagnosing and treating a patient properly.
+But it cannot be denied that there are several instances when some of these are plain excessive because they did not produce satisfying results.

-Central to the argument of Kling is that abundance characterizes the health care system of the U.S. He noted that the country has one of the highest ratios of specialists to general practitioners.
-This tends to promote the use of expensive medical procedures.
-Furthermore, American hospitals are providing “premium medicine” characterized by specialist consultations and the use of advanced medical technologies.
+Central to the argument of Kling is that abundance characterizes the health care system of the U.S. He specifically noted that the country has one of the highest ratios of specialists to general practitioners.
+This tends to promote the use of expensive medical procedures or require patients to undergo various medical procedures.
+American hospitals are also providing premium medicine characterized by specialist consultations and the use of advanced medical technologies.

-Some of the demonstrated examples of abundance in the U.S. health care system include the high prevalence of heart bypass surgery in the country that is thrice as high as in France and twice as high in the United Kingdom.
+Some of the demonstrated examples of abundance in the U.S. health care system include the high prevalence of heart bypass surgery.
+The particular rate of this surgery in this country is thrice as high as in France and twice as high in the United Kingdom.
 Angioplasty is also more prevalent in the U.S. than in other developed countries.
-In addition, spending for medical imaging services has drastically increased during the last decade.
+It is also worth noting that spending for medical imaging services has drastically increased during the last decade.

 3. Excessive Commodification in the Health Care Industry

 Comparable to the explanation of the market imperfection in the industry and the concept of abundance is the excessive commodification of health care.
-Although there are proposals and actual policies aimed at promoting the use of a social welfare model to make relevant services more accessible, the fact remains that the entire health care system is a business.
+Specifically, although there are proposals and actual policies aimed at promoting the use of a social welfare model to make relevant services more accessible, the fact remains that the entire health care system is an industry and hospitals and related services are businesses that need to earn revenues and generate profits.

-Science and medicine reporter and a non-practicing physician Elisabeth Rosenthal has argued that the health care system in the U.S. has been dominated by organizations dedicated to making a profit by exploiting the needs of the population, especially those with vulnerabilities due to their medical needs or conditions.
+Science and medicine reporter and a non-practicing physician Elisabeth Rosenthal has argued that the health care system in the U.S. has been dominated by organizations dedicated to making a profit by exploiting the needs of the population.
+These include not only hospitals but also related businesses like pharmaceutical companies and insurance providers.
+She considers this especially true for those with vulnerabilities due to their critical medical needs or conditions.

-Providers of health insurance are also another reason for the high cost of health care in the U.S. To be specific, premiums have become very expensive, thus rendering them unaffordable to a significant portion of the population.
-Some insurance plans have limited coverage while others have high cost-sharing requirements.
+Providers of health insurance are also another reason for the high cost of health care in the U.S. It is worth mentioning that insurance premiums have become more expensive due to factors like inflation and absence of price regulations.
+These increases have rendered health insurance unafforable to a significant portion of the population.
+Some insurance plans also have limited coverage and increae out-of-pocket expenses while others have high cost-sharing requirements.

 Takeaway: Why Health Care in the U.S. is Expensive?